 Created by Dorothy Francis

-KATIE HASSWORTH became a private eye in a rather peculiar way.
-Originally a Key West schoolteacher, she resigned after a classroom shooting, in which she was wounded a few years ago.
-It seems a student went nuts and shot her, another student, and finally himself.
-She teamed up with Mac McCartel, the shooter's P.I.father, to find the son's drug supplier, whom he blamed for the incident.
+Seems a student with some serious “issues” brought a gun to school (as one does) and shot her, another student, and finally himself.
+She teamed up with ex-cop Mac McCartel, the shooter’s P.I. father, to find the son’s drug supplier, whom he blamed for the incident (Yeah, blame the drugs).
 They tracked the dealer down, and the team-up worked.
-Now she and Mac run a detective agency together.
+Now she and Mac run a McCartel and Hassworth Detective Agency in Key West, and except for occasional PTSD flare-ups, she’s doing okay.

-In Conch Shell Murder, Katie's recorded debut, she's hired to investigate the murder of a prominent (and controversial) entrepreneur who was beaten to death with a conch shell.
-With Mac away on another case, Katie nervously flies solo for the first time, while trying to deal with the amorous attentions of Rex Layton, the town's tanned and handsome hunk of a mayor, who may also be a suspect.
+In the well-received Conch Shell Murder (2003), Katie’s recorded debut, the agency is hired to investigate the murder of a prominent (and controversial) entrepreneur who was beaten to death with a conch shell (a nice Florida touch).
+With Mac away in Tallahassee on another case, newly minted private investigator Katie nervously flies solo for the first time, while trying to deal with the amorous attentions of Rex Layton, the town’s tanned and handsome hunk of a mayor, who may also be a suspect.

-Not exactly what you'd call hard-boiled, but this cozy romance's sharp local colour and lore go a long way towards making this an enjoyable read.
-And by all accounts, it's fun watching the affable rookie go through the paces of her first big case.
+Not exactly what you’d call hard-boiled, but this cozy romance’s sharp local colour (it’s soaking in it) and lore go a long way towards making this an enjoyable read.
+And it’s always fun watching the well-written steps of an affable rookie going through the paces of her first big case.

 Report respectfully submitted by Kevin Burton Smith.